-To improve the adoption of Kounouz variety and the feed blocks in the study area, and in similar agro-ecological contexts:
+To improve the adoption of Kounouz variety and the feed blocks in the study area, and in similar agro-ecological contexts, we outlined the following strategic actions:

 - Government should understand what knowledge and attitudes farmers have in relation to these technologies and how these are brought to them.
 Then, the agricultural policy can redesign these technologies (i.e. feed blocks and substitute with pellets) to the preferences and the specific conditions of farmers for a better adoption and sustainability. - It was clear that the effectiveness of a training program depends not only on the number of farmers that receive information but also on how successful that approach and or methods influences farmers' decision to adopt a given technology.
 This highlighted the need of an empowerment of the Tunisian extension system to train farmers through both conventional (i.e. demonstration fields, economic training, organizational training), and technology-led approaches using ICT and mass media such as video, radio and mobile phones, since these methods have been found to be cost effective with significant impact on agricultural technology adoption decisions of farmers.
-Thus, to enhance the attendance of project farmers to trainings, some recommendations may be proposed: - (1) choosing the right training period (avoid harvest period), - (2) Distributing a small financial compensation (almost 3.3 USD\$ around 9.53 TND) for small and poor farmers who prefer work and earn money than doing trainings, and - (3) Strengthening the material and human resources of extension agents to facilitate the farmer invitation methods. - Partly privatization of agricultural extension.
+Thus, to enhance the attendance of project farmers to trainings, some recommendations may be proposed: - \circ (1) choosing the right training period (avoid harvest period), - (2) Strengthening the material and human resources of extension agents to facilitate the farmer invitation methods. - Partly privatization of agricultural extension.
 Include other types of service providers than national extension agents for transferring technologies.
-Private enterprises or large-scale cooperatives who have a financial interest in the adoption of their technology (like new seed varieties) by farmers will work more efficient and effective. - Support large scale SMSA through co-financing the salary of a well-qualified coordinator in a regressive way.
-Coordinator should have the task to train the members and bring innovations to the SMSA.
-He should be paid on performance.
+Private enterprises or large-scale cooperatives who have a financial interest in the adoption of their technology (like new seed varieties) by farmers will work more efficient and effective.